ChrisPenner/dumbwaiter/README.md

 Save the following config into `server.yaml` and run it with `dumbwaiter -f server.yaml --port 8080`

+The server will watch for changes in your config file and will reload config changes automatically.

 ```yaml
 # List your routes
 # Each route has a matcher and a response